prograhammer/vue-parser/README.md

 ![Important](https://travis-ci.org/prograhammer/vue-parser.svg?branch=master "Travis CI badge")

 A simple way to parse a `.vue` file's contents (single file component) to get specific content from a tag like a template, script, or style tag.
+Character count and line/character positions are preserved.
+Also, `tslint:disable` and
+ `tslint:enable` are added whenever possible (this will be more configurable in the future to allow for other linters).
 The returned content can be padded repeatedly with a specific string so that line numbers are retained (ie. good for reporting linting errors).
 You can also get the full [parse5](https://github.com/inikulin/parse5/blob/master/lib/index.d.ts#L193) node/element which includes the location info of where the tag content is located.